Stanley-Wang910/ocaml-chat/README.md

 First, clone the repo and open the `root` using Bash or Bash-like shells.

-Use Dune to build the project (required libraries should be configured in the "Dune" files already).
+Use Dune to build the project (required libraries should be configured in the `Dune` files already).

 ```
 $ dune build